carpenike/home-infra/tftpboot/README.md

 # Other Steps
 1. Download the latest iso from Ubuntu and put in the root of `/var/lib/tftpboot`.
 Update `/var/lib/tftpboot/grub/grub.cfg` to match the proper ISO file downloaded.
 2. An example dnsmasq config is located at the root of this folder.
 I'm using dnsmasq as the tftp server.

+# Miscellaneous Notes
+Getting the initial `user-data` file located in each server's folder can be done by doing a manual installation of the server using ISO and then getting the file from `/var/log/installer/autoinstall-user-data` from the resulting system.